 Teaching and Research Assistantships

-Because Master's degrees are professional degrees rather than research degrees, most students pay their own tuition costs.
-Many students take out loans and feel there will be an excellent "return on investment" when they get out into the work force.
+Because many master's degrees are professional degrees rather than research degrees, most students pay their own tuition costs.
+Many students take out loans and feel there will be an excellent return on investment when they get out into the work force.

 Some departments will occasionally provide some reduced-tuition assistance, but most of Pratt’s masters students pay through a combination of loans and their own money.

 Also see Duke Graduate School Master Student Financial Aid web page.